1923

 “So when I came to Ellis Island, my gosh, there was something I'll never forget.
 The first impression—all kinds of nationalities.
 And the first meal we got—fish and milk, big pitchers of milk and white bread, the first time I saw white bread and butter.
 There was so much milk, and I drank it because we didn’t have enough milk in my country.
 And I said, ‘My God, we're going to have a good time here.
 We’re going to have plenty to eat.’”

-One of the most interesting aspects of ephemera, the minor documents of everyday life that were meant to be used and then discarded, is that it provides "unwitting historical evidence."
-It would be fascinating to see what types of ephemera emerge a hundred years from now, reflecting the immigration practices of the early twenty-first century.
+One of the most fascinating aspects of ephemera is that it provides unwitting evidence of our past.
+It would be interesting to see what types of minor historical documents will surface a hundred years from now, reflecting the immigration practices of the early twenty-first century.

 Note